• Skip to main content

 You are looking at a point on the ground in front of you with your chin down a bit.

-Your feet are shoulder-width apart and pointing about 30 degrees outward, 1 – 2 o’clock on the right and 10 – 11 am for the left.
+Your feet are shoulder-width apart and pointing about 30 degrees outward, 1 – 2 o’clock on the right and 10 – 11 am on the left.

 #7.
 Squat in a straight line